dilyn-corner/KISS-me/README.md

 3) for forks.

-## The structure of this repository:
+## The structure of this repository

 `KISS-me/core`: kernels, compilers, utils.
 It also includes a compressor (`lz4`) and proper MacbookPro fan support (`mbpfan`)

-`KISS-me/extra`: Basically an analogue to repo/extra.
+`KISS-me/extra`: Basically an analogue to `repo/extra`.
 It includes two version of `mesa`, one for strict-wayland and the other Xorg.
 Anything from `paleta` to `viper` and `r` live here.